maxhumber/Carlo/README.md

 extension ConnectThreeMove: CarloGameMove {}
 ```

-The `CarloGame` protocol requires your game struct take the form:
+The `CarloGame` protocol requires that your game struct take the following form:

 ```swift
 public protocol CarloGame: Equatable {